gabe00122/personal-site/src/posts/basic-actor-critic.md

 Value(S+1) + reward is a better prediction then Value(S), and our TD error already represents this difference.
 If we simply move a step in the direction of the gradient of the value at S, multiplied by the TD error, our value estimations should improve.

-We're also providing a way for our later state predictions to influence our earlier state predictions, so that with enough repetitions, the predictions at the end of the episode should help determine the predictions at the beginning of the episode.
+This also providing a way for our later state predictions to influence our earlier state predictions, so that with enough repetitions, the predictions at the end of the episode should help determine the predictions at the beginning of the episode.

 This is technically semi-gradient decent because the gradient at Value(S+1) is ignored.